ASSOCIATIONS BETWEEN L&D WITH BUSINESS STRATEGY

 The perception of alignment of L&D with business strategy is vital to the establishment of an alliance between the two.
-This partnership can lead to a greater impact to the business than even the best learning strategy could offer.
+This partnership can lead to a greater impact on the business than even the best learning strategy could offer.
 In the previous article we discussed the challenges of L&D. Now, we shall discuss the strategies and advantages of alignment of L&D with business strategy.

 Strategies for Partnership